Rindbee/godot-docs-l10n/classes/fr/class_renderingdevice.rst

 :ref:`DataFormat<enum_RenderingDevice_DataFormat>` **DATA_FORMAT_BC1_RGB_SRGB_BLOCK** = ``131``

-VRAM-compressed unsigned red/green/blue channel data format with normalized value and non-linear sRGB encoding.
+VRAM-compressed unsigned red/green/blue channel data format with normalized value and nonlinear sRGB encoding.
 Values are in the ``[0.0, 1.0]`` range.
-The format's precision is 5 bits of red channel, 6 bits of green channel and 5 bits of blue channel.
+The format's precision is 5 bits of red channel, 6 bits of green channel, and 5 bits of blue channel.
 Using BC1 texture compression (also known as S3TC DXT1).

 .. _class_RenderingDevice_constant_DATA_FORMAT_BC1_RGBA_UNORM_BLOCK: